 Ecology & Economy: Resolving Our Climate Crisis

-March 11, 7:15 pm at Congregation Beth El in South Orange.
+March 11, 2019 at Congregation Beth El in South Orange, NJ

 Five panelists from fields of economics, communications, engineering, biology, and law explore such questions as: what is an ethical response to climate change, can news help us live better, and is “growth” always good?
 The interactive forum involved the audience in a constructive dialogue.